MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

     > [!NOTE]
     > This action doesn't automatically grant the [required permissions](#permissions-for-disposition) to the users who are added.
 If they don't have these permissions, they won't be able to participate in the disposition review.

-Each action taken has a corresponding audit event:
+Each action taken has a corresponding audit event in the Records Management auditing category:

+ApproveDisposal
+ExtendRetention
+RelabelItem
+AddReviewer

+- ExtendedDate
+- StageId
+- StageName
+- NewLabel
+DecisionDate
+Comment
+ForwardedReviewer

 During a disposition review, the content never moves from its original location, and it's not marked for permanent deletion until this action is selected by a reviewer for the final or only disposition stage.